 As you can see, the gadget comes in an XXL-sized body: it measures whole 46 millimeters in width.

-The carbonized black steel case houses the Caliber 78 SuperQuartz movement based on the well-known ETA Thermoline E20.341 thermo-compensated movement that has a reputation of a high accuracy caliber.
-I mean, it is allowed to lose or gain just 1/10th of a time usually allocated to a normal quartz caliber, which is usually more susceptible to variations in temperature.
+The carbonized black steel case houses the Caliber 78 SuperQuartz movement based on the well-known ETA Thermoline E20.341 thermo-compensated movement that has a reputation of a high-accuracy caliber.
+It is allowed to lose or gain just 1/10th of a time usually allocated to a normal quartz caliber, which is usually more susceptible to variations in temperature.

-The watch also features the usual for the series bi-directional bezel with a compass scale and scalloped notches that make manipulating the part quite comfortable even in heavy gloves.
+The Chronospace Military also features the usual bi-directional bezel with a compass scale and scalloped notches that make manipulating the part comfortable even in heavy gloves.
 The usual pair of NVG-compatible LCD displays (well, it is actually a single display, which is visible through a couple of horizontal apertures) is also here, as are the trademark Arabic numerals at 3 and 9 o’clock.